 Questions to ask yourself include:

-• Have I instituted a formalized (documented) performance improvement plan that was given the full time and resources needed to be successful?
+- Have I instituted a formalized (meaning, documented) performance improvement plan that was shared with them and which that was given the full time and resources needed to be successful?

-• Is there any way this might be construed as discriminatory?
+- Is there any way this might be or might be construed as discriminatory or the product of bias?
 Even if such factors truly aren't influencing the decision, might it inadvertently have or appear to have a discriminatory effect?

-• Is there another role on this team or at this company that is clearly a better fit instead?
+- Is there another role on this team or at this company that is clearly a better fit instead?
+Can we better solve this with an internal transfer or role redefinition?

 Step 2: Prepare and plan

 Once you've decided to move forward, you can begin planning.
 At this point, you're mostly committed.
-While something really compelling might convince you to not move forward or delay to learn more, particularly in a lengthy process, you should avoid second-guessing the decision after deciding.
+While something really compelling might convince you to not move forward or delay to learn more, particularly in a lengthy process, you should avoid too much second-guessing of the decision after deciding.

 Planning can be a complicated process.
 Here are key things to do:

-• Whip the votes: get buy-in from all relevant stakeholders.
+- Whip the votes: confirm buy-in from all relevant stakeholders.
 The net here might need to be broader than you might think.
 It doesn't matter if it's your decision alone: just as you should hire with other feedback, you should never fire without others' input as well.
 HR doesn't count here—get insight from those who work directly with this employee.
-Obviously, in most cases, these people should be peers of the employee who also report to you (some exceptions may exist for very senior employees where their peers are other leaders).
+Obviously, in most cases, these people should be peers of the employee who also report to you (some exceptions may exist for very senior employees where their peers are other leaders), but never solicit this in a way that suggests you're contemplating termination.
+Even if you have a close relationship with the person's peers or other of your direct reports, you can never disclose to them that this is something being considered.

 Planning details